shakes76/PatternAnalysis-2024/recognition/siamese-network-46978554/README.md

 **Training and testing output**

-Using my [src/predict.py](src/predict.py) script, here are some example correct and incorrect predictions from one of my models:
+Using the [src/predict.py](src/predict.py) script, here are some example correct and incorrect predictions from one of my models:

 ```
 ISIC_6024335: